oTree-org/oTree/README.md

 ### Launching tests
 oTree tests entire sessions, rather that individual apps in isolation.
 This is to make sure the entire session runs, just as participants will play it in the lab.

-Let's say you want to test the session named `ultimatum_game` in `settings.py`.
-To test, run the following command from your project's root directory:
+Let's say you want to test the session named `ultimatum` in `settings.py`.
+To test, click the "Terminal" button in the oTree launcher run the following command from your project's root directory:

     ./otree test ultimatum_game